Financial-Times/origami/contributing.md

 		obt install

 1. Add or edit an SVG file to the `svg` folder.
 1. Rebuild the demos so people can see the new icon over on http://registry.origami.com/components/o-icons.
-To do this, to run:
+To do this run:

 		gulp